gamecook/Impact-Bootstrap/readme.md

 * **text.js** is a simple entity that can display text on maps.
 This is useful for anywhere you would need text on a map without having to generate tiles for it.
 Also, these entities can be set to *fixed* collision so other entities can stand on them. *(This entity still needs to be optimized and incurs in a `draw()` call for every letter being rendered.
 Future versions of this entity will cache its bitmap data to speed up rendering.)*
 * **void.js** is an entity with no visuals or logic and is intended to be used as targets spawners, platforms and elevators.
-* **weapons.js** - is a base set of weapons for players and enemies to use.
-This package includes the build to build automatic and non-automatic weapons and projectiles such as grenades.

-If you are unfamiliar with how injection works in Impact, here is a quick example of how to change out the artwork, size and speed of the `base-elevator.js` entity:

-       Example is coming soon!

-Likewise, you could also extend the elevator class on your own and supply the same properties or create different versions of the elevator class like so:

-       Example is coming soon!

 Now that we have covered how plugins and entities work, let's look at the last directory that makes up the Impact Bootstrap: